Validating Parsed Data Against AMM Standards

 return "UNAPPROVED_REVISION"

-baseline_date = self.approved_revisions[task.task_id]
+baseline = self.approved_revisions[task.task_id]

-if task.revision_date < baseline_date:
+if task.revision_date < baseline:

 return "OUTDATED_REVISION"